JasonAHendry/fwd-dream/README.md

 ![fig-genetics](figs/sec0_default-genetics.png)

-Note that ten years is not enough time for the population to reach genetic equilibrium.
+Note that twenty years is not enough time for the population to reach genetic equilibrium.

 ## Workflows